eatnooM/sensorstrip/README.md

 License: CC BY-NC 4.0

-A replacement sensor bar for use with the Wii with a focus on remaining as slim as possible, with no components on the back of the board to allow mounting directly under a PC monitor:
+A replacement sensor bar for use with the Wii with a focus on remaining as slim as possible, with no components on the back of the board to allow mounting directly under a display:

 ![Image of board mounted under a monitor](resources/sensorstrip-mounting.jpg)